XHEWA-FM: History

 XEWA received its concession on December 2, 1948, one of a string of repeaters of XEW-AM 900 Mexico City authorized in the late 1940s.
 XEWA began operations on the frequency of 540 kHz with 150,000 watts of power — still its current levels, making it the most powerful AM radio station in the country.

 In May 1961, a second XEWA-AM was licensed to operate in Monterrey, Nuevo León, in order to provide daytime XEW service and an improved nighttime signal there.
 It operates with 1,500 watts during the day and 1,000 watts night.

 On March 16, 1988, XEWA struck out on its own with a grupera format known as Súper Estelar WA.
 Broadcasting from Monterrey, Súper Estelar was programmed by Multimedios Estrellas de Oro and served as one of Mexico's pioneering grupera stations.
-After five years, Súper Estelar left XEWA and migrated to XHSNP-FM in San Luis Potosí, which was owned directly by Multimedios; it was also carried on some Multimedios radio stations in other cities until the format became known as La Caliente.
+After five years, Súper Estelar left XEWA and migrated to XHSNP-FM 93.7 (later 97.7) in San Luis Potosí, which was owned directly by Multimedios; it was also carried on some Multimedios radio stations in other cities until the format became known as La Caliente.

-The end of Súper Estelar made way for a flip to the Ke Buena format from Radiópolis (now Televisa Radio), which lasted into the late 1990s when the station began repeating XEW again, now known as "Cadena W Azul y Plata" and later as "W Radio".
+The end of Súper Estelar made way for a flip to the Ke Buena format from Radiópolis, which lasted until 1998 when the station began repeating XEW again, now known as "Cadena W Azul y Plata" and later as "W Radio".
 In 2003, Radiorama began managing the station for Televisa Radio.

-2009 saw the first ever split between XEWA Monterrey and XEWA San Luis Potosí.
+In July 2009, saw the first ever split between XEWA Monterrey and XEWA San Luis Potosí.
 The San Luis Potosí station was transferred to local radio company MG Radio, while XEWA Monterrey began offering a Nuevo León-specific version of W Radio; ever since, XEWA Monterrey, now on FM as XHWAG-FM, has been a separately programmed station which is currently operated directly by Televisa Radio.

 In San Luis, XHEWA-FM 103.9 was authorized in 2011 and came on the air that July; while it is technically an AM-FM migrant, the AM station cannot be shut off until radio service is available in the entirety of its coverage area, including ten municipalities in five states with no other radio service.
 In 2012, Radiorama returned to manage XEWA/XHEWA, and in July, W Radio was replaced with Los 40 Principales.
 Radiorama's regional affiliate in Tampico, Grupo AS, took over the San Luis Potosí region in 2016 and operated it until December 31 of that year.
-On January 9, 2017, GlobalMedia, which also had begun programming Ke Buena in San Luis Potosí on XHBM-FM, took over operations of XHEWA after the station spent several days directly relaying XEX-FM Mexico City.
+On January 9, 2017, GlobalMedia, which also had begun programming Ke Buena in San Luis Potosí on XHBM-FM 105.7, took over operations of XHEWA after the station spent several days directly relaying XEX-FM Mexico City.